thufschmitt/tix-papers/context/nix/general-presentation.md

 - \texttt{nixpkgs}, the Nix package collection is today several hundreds of thousands of lines of code, with some really complex parts.
-  The absence of typing makes every non-trivial modification particularly complicated and dangerous.
+  The absence of typing makes every non-trivial modification particularly complicated and dangerous;

 - Partly because of its very fast grow, the project suffers from a huge lack of documentation.
 In particular, a lot of complex internal abstractions are used but not documented at all.
-  A type-system would reduce the impact of this problem.
+  A type-system would reduce the impact of this problem;

 - Nix explores some really interesting ideas by applying to system management some principles coming from programing.
 Adding a type-system to it opens new